yazgazan/YSh/Doc/basics/redirections.md

 ./test 1,2,4>2 # in this example, outputs 1 2 and 4 from test are redirected to the standard error output.
 ```

-Not that you can't redirect both to fds and file :
+Note that you can't redirect both to fds and file :

 ```bash
 cat >2 "file name" # invalid